Ewan wins Stage 8; Conti keeps pink jersey in Giro

 Conti, who has worn the pink jersey since finishing second on Thursday’s sixth stage, remained one minute, 32 seconds ahead of Jose Rojas and 1:41 ahead of Giovanni Carboni.

+“It was a hard finale because of dangerous downhills,” Conti said.
+“But I have a big team and I was well protected.”

-Sunday’s ninth stage is the only time the Giro crosses into another country as it visits the republic of San Marino briefly for the uphill finish of the 35-kilometer time trial.
+Sunday’s ninth stage is the only time the Giro crosses into another country as it visits the republic of San Marino briefly for the uphill finish of the 35-kilometer time trial from Riccione.

 That could mark the start of the real fight for overall victory, as every second lost will be tough to pull back when the race heads into the mountains.